Skip to main content

-Globus Connect Server Configuration
+Globus Connect Server Initial Configuration

 This page explains how to install and perform initial configuration for Globus Connect Server.
 It assumes that you have already followed the instructions on the Pre-Installation Planning and Installation pages.